AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 If the target source or sink is to be a file, the sourcesink term is a Prolog atom which is a name for the file, possibly including path information.
 (And conversely, an atom in the sourcesink position can only indicate a file as target source or sink.)
-As with consult/1, the file name may be either an abolute path name or a relative path name.
+As with consult/1, the file name may be either an absolute path name or a relative path name.
 (On most operating systems, the 'raw' keyboard and screen are handled more or less as special files.
 They will be discussed later.)